Highbridge and Burnham railway station

-Highbridge and Burnham railway station is situated on the Bristol to Taunton Line within the town of Highbridge, Somerset, and also serves the neighbouring town of Burnham-on-Sea.
+Highbridge and Burnham railway station is situated on the Bristol Temple Meads - Exeter St David's Line in the town of Highbridge, Somerset and also serves the neighbouring town of Burnham-on-Sea.
 It is 145 mi 25 chain from the zero point at London Paddington via Box.
 It is unstaffed but managed by Great Western Railway who operate all the regular services.

 Until 1966 the station also had platforms on the Somerset and Dorset Joint Railway (S&DJR) line which crossed the main line on the level at the north end of the station.

 History

 The station was opened as 'Highbridge' on 14 June 1841, when the Bristol and Exeter Railway (B&ER) engineered by Isambard Kingdom Brunel, opened its broad gauge line as far as Bridgwater.
 A road crossed the line at the north end of the platforms, and a goods shed was provided beyond this on the west side of the line.
 The B&ER was amalgamated with the Great Western Railway (GWR) on 1 January 1876.